 Brett: UW asked me to teach years ago, and I accepted thinking it would be fun, and I was right.
 But I also learned that the time needed to teach in academia is way more than you could ever expect.
 I have been teaching and instructing for over 30 years now, but UW was my first-time teaching at a graduate level setting, which meant that I kept the tempo up, which also meant that I had to keep up with everything!
 My personal goal was to make sure everyone gained 100% from the program and be motivated to keep learning after graduation.
 I met some exceptional students in the program, in that some were already top in their current fields of software development and others I know will be.

-ADF Bret: You’ve taken hundreds of hours of training from the Federal Law Enforcement Training Center (FLETC).
+ADF Bret: You’ve taken hundreds of hours of training and specialized digital forensic training from the Federal Law Enforcement Training Center (FLETC).
 Do you have any advice for officers and agents considering training at FLETC, NW3C or other similar training programs?